Proper Southern Manners Part 3 (Good Manners At Arm’s Length)

 1. Legs together, or legs crossed at ankles, or legs crossed at knees, or legs together – leaning at an angle.

 - Sit with legs apart.

-- One leg crossed over knee of other leg.
+- One leg is crossed over the knee of other leg.

 - Straddle a chair.

 1. Legs slightly apart, or one leg crossed above the knee of other leg, or legs crossed at knees.